tommyh/poltergeist-iframe-click/README.md

 # Description

-I am using this app to track down issues with Poltergeist/PhantomJS.
+I am using this app to track down an issue with Poltergeist/PhantomJS.

-Issue #1:  Clicking on a button inside of an iframe (where the iframe is not positioned at 0,0) will have incorrect click coordinates.
+Issue:  Clicking on a button inside of an iframe (where the iframe is not positioned at 0,0) will have incorrect click coordinates.
 Therefore the button won't be clicked.

 # Installation